-Any student in the CCJ Program may submit a written grievance to the Dean of the School of Social Work.
-The Dean will forward the grievance for review to the CCJ Program Director and/or the School's Student Affairs Committee.
+Any student in the CCJ Program may submit a written grievance to the Associate Dean for Academic Affairs and/or the Dean of the School of Social Work.
+The Dean will forward the grievance for review to the CCJ Program Director.
 A "grievance" is defined as a formal inquiry or complaint requesting a review related to a school/program policy, process, or procedure or a situation in which the student feels that s/he was treated unfairly or unprofessionally by a faculty or staff member.
 Students are encouraged to first attempt to resolve any conflicts with the specific faculty or staff member.
 CCJ Program policy grievances are to be written and submitted to the CCJ Program Director.
 Concerns related to grades, harassment, or discrimination may be considered for a written grievance but should also be reported, as soon as possible, to the CCJ Program Director.

 The CCJ Program Director will meet with student(s) to discuss possible ways to address the situation and/or to inform regarding the need for a written grievance.
-When appropriate, after the CCJ Program Director receives and reviews the written grievance, s/he will forward the written grievance to the School of Social Work's Student Affairs Committee and/or the Dean of the School of Social Work.
-Following consideration and review and within ten (10) working days, the Dean and/or Student Affairs Committee shall forward a written recommendation of action to the CCJ Program Director and/or the Dean of the School of Social Work.
+When appropriate, after the CCJ Program Director receives and reviews the written grievance, s/he will forward the written grievance to the Associate Dean for Academic Affairs and/or the Dean of the School of Social Work.
+Following consideration and review and within ten (10) working days, the Associate Dean shall forward a written recommendation of action to the CCJ Program Director and/or the Dean of the School of Social Work.
 The student shall have a response to his/her grievance within an additional five (5) working days.